TakuyaKoriyama/takuyakoriyama.github.io/_pages/about.md

 <!-- ### About me -->
 I am a second-year Ph.D. student in statistics at the University of Chicago, Booth School of Business.
 My CV is available [here](../out/cv.pdf).
-My research interests lie broadly in the mathematical theory and algorithms underlying statistics and machine learning.
+I'm broadly interested in the mathematical theory and algorithms underlying statistics and machine learning.
 My current research focuses on:
 * Mean-filed high-dimensional statistics
 * Optimal transport and its application to generative model
 * Training dynamics of modern machine learning models